BLCM/OpenBLCMM/windows-processing/README.md

    Compare the contents of `conf-dir` with the `META-INF/native-image` dir in sourcecode to see if anything new is required.
 If so, add them and rebuild `OpenBLCMM.jar`.
+    1. Note that the agent configuration step isn't additive -- it doesn't read in the existing `conf-dir` and then add to it, it'll just overwrite it with whatever activity it saw on the most recent run.
+       So keep in mind that you'll want to *merge* in the new `conf-dir` data with the established configuration, just in case the new version missed anything.
 3. Run `native-compile.bat` (or just `native-image -jar OpenBLCMM.jar`) to
    compile `OpenBLCMM.exe`
 4. If you want, use WinRun4J to set an icon on the EXE itself, with `RCEDIT64.EXE /I OpenBLCMM.exe openblcmm.ico`
 4. Open `openblcmm.iss` in Inno Setup.
 Update the version number if required and hit "Compile."
-You'll end up with an `OpenBLCMM-<version>.exe` inside an `Output` dir.
+You'll end up with an `OpenBLCMM-<version>-Installer.exe` inside an `Output` dir.
 That's the installer!

 That's it!
-Details of those steps follow, divided into the two main sections (compiling, and then creating the installer).
+Details of those steps follow, divided into the three main sections (compiling, EXE icon, and then creating the installer).

 Compiling for Windows
 ---------------------